 Canada is home to many lovely things — but unfortunately, affordable Canadian phone plans are not among them.
-In fact, according to a 2021 study by the research firm Rewheel, Canadian wireless prices are the highest in the world.
+According to a 2021 study by the research firm Rewheel, Canadian wireless prices are the highest in the world.

 To lower their costs, some businesses opt for a Voice over Internet Protocol (VoIP) service.
 A VoIP phone service routes calls through an internet connection rather than a traditional carrier.
 VoIP services make it far more flexible and cost-efficient for businesses to add a business line to their employees’ mobile phones.